 In 1985, the bottom land on which the stilt structures sit was deeded by the State of Florida to the Federal Government as part of Biscayne National Park.
-Though the submerged lands now belonged to the American people, the National Park Service agreed to honor the building-owner's leases until they expired in July, 1999.
-Hurricane Andrew in 1992 left only seven buildings standing, none of which existed during the area's heyday.
-A series of extensions and standstill agreements resulted in long and contentious delays to the public acquisition of the structures.
+In 1992, Hurricane Andrew left only seven buildings standing, none of which existed during the area's heyday.

 In 2003, an agreement was reached to establish a non-profit organization called the Stiltsville Trust.
-The agreement is intended to preserve the structures so they can help showcase the richness of the Biscayne National Park's marine resources.
-The Park has a cooperative agreement with the Trust to rehabilitate the buildings to support educational and interpretive services.
-Possible uses include community meeting spaces, a National Park Service Visitor Center, research facilities, an artist-in-residence program and satellite park offices that could provide the National Park Service with a presence closer to South Florida's population center in the northern part of the park.
+The agreement is intended to preserve the structures so they can help showcase the richness of the the park's marine resources.
+The park has a cooperative agreement with the Trust to rehabilitate the buildings and support educational and interpretive services.

-Public access is by permit only.
+Public access to the structures themselves is by permit only.
 Please contact the Stiltsville Trust for permit details.

 Last updated: February 9, 2021